The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Interpretability Analysis

-To further confirm the model’s excessive focus on the input question, we categorize all preceding tokens into three distinct types and compare the attention scores they receive during reasoning.
-The three types are: (1) \textit{Question}, which refers to the tokens in the input question.
+To further confirm the model’s excessive focus on the input question, we conduct a statistical analysis.
+We categorize all preceding tokens into three distinct categories: (1) \textit{Question}, which refers to the tokens in the input question.
 (2) \textit{Mid\_Results}, which corresponds to tokens representing intermediate counting results, e.g. ``3'' or ``three''.
 (3) \textit{Others}.
-We also separate the tokens at the reflection point against other tokens.

-Given that the attention weights assigned to the same preceding token can vary significantly depending on the position of the current token in the sequence, absolute attention scores are not directly comparable across positions.
-To mitigate this issue, we normalize the attention score of each token with respect to each preceding token by dividing it by a position-dependent baseline, $1/p$, where $p$ denotes the token’s position in the sequence.

-For each token, we compute the \textit{average normalized attention score} it assigns to all preceding tokens within each of the three predefined categories.
-These per-category scores are then further aggregated across all tokens of interest via an additional averaging operation.
-Notably, the normalization ensures that all scores are directly comparable.
+For a token at position $p$, we can compute the \emph{average normalized score} $s_p^c$ it assigns to previous tokens of category $c$, and further aggregate them across groups $G\in\{\text{Reflection},\text{Other}\}$:

-We present the aggregated average attention scores extracted from 100 randomly sampled CharCount examples.
-All calculations exclude the first three tokens of the sequence to exclude the attention sink phenomenon~\citep{xiao2024efficient}.
-We selected attention scores from layers 21 to 30 of the 48-layer model for analysis.
-The results are shown in Figure~\ref{fig:attention_fig1} (Similar visualizations for other layers are in Appendix \ref{moreAttentionAnalysis}).
+where $N_c$ is the number of tokens that belongs to category $c$ preceding to token $p$, and $a_p^i$ is the attention weight from token $p$ to $i$.
+Dividing the by $1/p$ normalizes for positional imbalances, as it corresponds to the uniform attention baseline, enabling fair comparison across different token positions.
+The group-level score $S_G^c$ quantifies the average extent to which tokens in group $G$ attend to category $c$.
+All calculations exclude the first three tokens of the sequences to exclude the attention sink phenomenon~\citep{xiao2024efficient}.